ACharbonneau/usecases/docs/about/contributing.md

 **First, preview new changes:**

-  - Create a new branch in the [use cases repo](https://github.com/nih-cfde/usecases) or fork the repo and create a new branch in your forked version of the repo
+  - Fork the [use cases repo](https://github.com/nih-cfde/usecases) and create a new branch in your forked version
-  - Use the [use case file templates](https://github.com/nih-cfde/usecases/tree/master/docs/template_files) to add your new use case files
+  - Use the [use case file templates](https://github.com/nih-cfde/usecases/tree/master/docs/template_files) to format and add your new use case files to the appropriate directories on your branch
-  - Submit a PR from your branch to the `preview` branch
+  - Submit a PR from your forked repo branch to the `nih-cfde:preview` branch
   - After you submit the PR, make sure the repo checks complete (green check mark)

-  - If the checks complete successfully, merge the changes and view the [preview website](https://cfde-usecases.readthedocs-hosted.com/en/preview/) to check the changes.
-It can take ~30 minutes for the new changes to appear.
+    **NOT SURE ABOUT STEPS FROM HERE**

+  - If the checks complete successfully, request a review from `@ACharbonneau` or `@marisalim`.

    If the checks failed, you can submit an [issue](https://github.com/nih-cfde/usecases/issues/new?template=usecase_suggestion_template.md&title=Add+use+case+idea+title) to request help (please include a reference (`#`) to your PR).

 **Second, if you are satisfied with the changes:**

   - Submit a new PR from your branch to the `master` branch
-  - Request reviews from Use Case maintainers by typing `@Acharbonneau` and `@marisalim` in your PR text box
+  - Request reviews from Use Case maintainers by typing `@ACharbonneau` and `@marisalim` in your PR text box
   - Please allow up to one week for admin to review your request